OSSOS/SurveySimulator/README.md

 the Kuiper Belt in a way that mimics the observational biases in a survey.

 ### Quick Start
-Look in `Simulator/F{77|95Z}/fortran/exmaple/README.parametric` for an example of how run Simulator.
+Look in `Simulator/F{77|95}/fortran/exmaple/README.parametric` for an example of how to run Simulator.

 ####  Survey Characterization
 The parameters that describe the observational biases are provided by the